 Robtel Neajai Pailey is a Liberian academic, activist and author with more than 15 years of combined personal and professional experiences in Africa, Europe and North America.

-Chase Walker is a self-taught visual storyteller and illustrator.
-He is also a survivor of the civil war in Liberia.
+Chase Walker is a self-taught Liberian visual storyteller and illustrator.
+He previously served as political cartoonist for a number of Liberian local dailies.